unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 The player controls a single Awakened hero.
 Thalior directs you to take the city center.
 You descend through the entry and great foyer to the gates, then battle to the city center where Thalior brings an army to hold the position.
 In the city center there is a temple where you can respec your character and an inn where you can sleep for HP/MP recovery for a very small fee.
     * **Lore:** The boss drops a key that opens a door to a nearby mine shaft.
 The end of the mine shaft has a book that reveals the world backstory.
     * **Cultist:** The boss drops a cultic artifact.
-    * **Theves Guild:** The quartermaster of the inn gives rumors of thieves and the start of a thieves guild.
+    * **Thieves' Guild:** The quartermaster of the inn shares rumors of thieves and the start of a thieves' guild.
 * Chapter 2: The player fights through the forge district.
 This unlocks item decomposition.
-    * **Lore:** The boss dropsa key that opens a door to a nearby mine shaft.
+    * **Lore:** The boss drops a key that opens a door to a nearby mine shaft.
 The end of the mine shaft has a book that reveals the last days before the city fell.
     * **Cultist:** The boss drops a cultic artifact.
     * **Cultist:** The quartermaster of the inn gives rumors of cultists.
 * Chapter 3: The player fights through the foundry district.
 This unlocks crafting of armor and weapons.
     * **Lore:** The boss drops a key that opens a door to a nearby mine shaft.
 The end of the mine shaft has a book that reveals the Voidstone is Nyxara.
     * **Cultist:** The boss drops a cultic artifact.
-    * **Cultist:** In this distrcit you find a door that, when you try to open it a magic barrier comes up.
-This is the cultists HQ.
-If you have all five cultic artifacts and talk to Thalior he can assemble them into a key.
+    * **Cultist:** In this district you find a door that, when you try to open it, a magic barrier appears.
+This is the cultists' HQ.
+If you have all five cultic artifacts and talk to Thalior, he can assemble them into a key.
 This is essentially just another dungeon with a cultic leader as the boss.
-If you defeat the leader you will get a key to a room with a mage locked in a cell.
-If you let him go he will unlock the priest skill tree.
+If you defeat the leader, you will get a key to a room with a mage locked in a cell.
+If you let him go, he will unlock the priest skill tree.
 * Chapter 4: The player fights through the merchants' guild.
 This unlocks item crafting.
     * **Lore:** The boss drops a key that opens a door to a nearby mine shaft.
 The end of the mine shaft has a book that reveals Nyxara's story.
-    * **Theves Guild:** There is a secret room in the mine containing a master theif.
-If you defeat him you will gain an artifact.
+    * **Thieves' Guild:** There is a secret room in the mine containing a master thief.
+If you defeat him, you will gain an artifact.
     * **Cultist:** The boss drops a cultic artifact.
 * Chapter 5: The player fights through the college.
 This unlocks enchanting.
     * **Lore:** The boss drops a key that opens a door to a nearby mine shaft.
 The door is already opened.
 The end of the mine shaft has a book that reveals that Oranthel didn't want to kill Nyxara.
     * **Cultist:** The boss drops a cultic artifact.
-    * **Theves Guild:** There is a secret room in the mine containing the thieves guild.
-If you can pay the entrance fee and have the artifact from the master theif, they will unlock the defence skill tree.
+    * **Thieves' Guild:** There is a secret room in the mine containing the thieves' guild.
+If you can pay the entrance fee and have the artifact from the master thief, they will unlock the defense skill tree.
 * Chapter 6: The player fights through the mining sector.
-This unlocks upgrading other sectors as well as access to the mineshaft leading to the Voidstone.
+This unlocks upgrading other sectors as well as access to the mine shaft leading to the Voidstone.
     * **Main Quest:** The boss drops the key to the mine shaft.
-    **Hero's Ghost:** The quatermaster will tell you about a gost of a guardsman spotted around the dark mineshaft.
+    **Hero's Ghost:** The quartermaster will tell you about a ghost of a guardsman spotted around the dark mine shaft.
 * Chapter 7: The player fights through the mine shaft to the Voidstone chamber.
 Thalior places a recall gate here and tells you to prepare well before entering.
     * **Hero's Ghost:** There is a secret room in this mine shaft with the ghost of a warrior.
 You are given a choice to attack or listen.
 If you listen, he will tell you that he was the last of the city guard to fall.
 His remains are near the city center.
         * If you talk to the quartermaster, he will insist that a hero's remains must not be left in the open.
 He tells you to speak to the crafter.
-        * If you talk to the crafter he will, for a hefty material price, build a monument.
+        * If you talk to the crafter, he will, for a hefty material price, build a monument.
-        * If you talk to the priest he will find the remains and entoumb them in the monument.
+        * If you talk to the priest, he will find the remains and entomb them in the monument.
-        * When you return to the secret room the warrior will thank you, unlock the resiliance skill tree, and disapear.
+        * When you return to the secret room, the warrior will thank you, unlock the resilience skill tree, and disappear.
 * Chapter 8: At the entrance, Thalior provides you with a crystal sword said to shatter the Voidstone and destroy Nyxara.
 The player fights through the chamber and confronts the Voidstone.
 Nyxara pleads for mercy, presenting a choice: either shatter the gem or provide her with specific materials she claims will reseal her prison.
 If you shatter the gem, the credits roll.
 If you provide the materials, she creates a powerful boss that must be defeated, after which Nyxara is weakened and Thalior is able to reseal the Voidstone.

 ## Gameplay